liferay/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/01-creating-an-upgrade-process-for-your-application.markdown

 the process can revert the module back to its previous version.

 @product@'s upgrade framework executes your module's upgrades automatically when the new version starts for the first time.
-As an module developer, you implement concrete data schema changes in upgrade step classes and then register them with the upgrade framework using an upgrade step registrator.
+You implement concrete data schema changes in upgrade step classes and then register them with the upgrade framework using an upgrade step registrator.
 In this tutorial, you'll learn how to do all these things to create an upgrade process for your module.

 Here's what's involved: